 The council is legally required (in the Equality Act 2010) to evidence how it has rigorously considered its equality duties in its budget-setting process.
-To achieve this, Equality Impact Assessments (EIAs) have been completed on all budget proposals with a potential impact on service-users and on staff related to their legally protected characteristics.
+To achieve this, Equality Impact Assessments (EIAs) have been completed on all budget proposals where a potential impact has been identified on service-users and on staff related to their legally protected characteristics.
+Further assessment will be made in relation to implementation, if budget proposals are accepted.

-Impacts are identified and mitigating actions proposed, where possible.
-All EIAs are available in Appendix 12 and should be considered alongside the relevant proposal.
+Impacts are identified and mitigating actions proposed where possible.
+All EIAs are available in Appendix 11 and should be considered alongside the relevant proposal.
+Specific staff EIAs are available on request.